The Hunchback of Notre Dame (1923 film): Production

-It is not known for certain, but Lon Chaney is believed to have even been influential in the selection of the director; although Wallace Worsley, the final choice for director, had previously worked successfully with Chaney on four previous films (The Penalty, The Ace of Hearts, Voices of the City, and A Blind Bargain; the last of which also featured Chaney as a hunchback) at Goldwyn, Michael Blake, a Lon Chaney scholar, states that Chaney's first choice for director was Erich von Stroheim, at that time Universal's prized "name" director after the successes of Blind Husbands and Foolish Wives.
+It is not known for certain but Lon Chaney is believed to have even been influential in the selection of the director, although Wallace Worsley, the final choice for director, had previously worked successfully with Chaney on four previous films (The Penalty, The Ace of Hearts, Voices of the City and A Blind Bargain, the last of which also featured Chaney as a hunchback) at Goldwyn, Michael Blake, a Lon Chaney scholar, states that Chaney's first choice for director was Erich von Stroheim at that time Universal's prized "name" director after the successes of Blind Husbands and Foolish Wives.
 However, Stroheim was fired by Thalberg from Universal before production on Hunchback commenced—ironically, due to Thalberg's fears that Stroheim would incur cost overruns on his own separate production, Merry-Go-Round.

-Universal Weekly thus announced Wallace Worsley, pending approval from his then-home studio Paramount, as the likely director of Hunchback in late November.
-Worsley's status as director, on loan from Paramount, was confirmed in the following issue, though such confirmation ran alongside an advertisement that stated Tod Browning would direct.
-(Note: Advertisements that Tod Browning would direct, even after the announcement of Worsley's role was not singular.
+Universal Weekly thus announced Wallace Worsley, pending approval from his then-home studio Paramount as the likely director of Hunchback in late November.
+Worsley's status as director, on loan from Paramount, was confirmed in the following issue, although such confirmation ran alongside an advertisement that stated Tod Browning would direct.
+(Note: Advertisements that Tod Browning would direct even after the announcement of Worsley's role was not singular.
 Another instance occurs two issues later and ran alongside another "moviegram" update.)
 Due to Worsley's prior commitments directing two other pictures for Paramount being extended due to the hurried replacement of their fatally ill star, Wallace Reid, with Jack Holt, the start date on Hunchback was pushed back nearly a month in order to accommodate Worsley; in the event, the second of the two films with Holt that Worsey was to direct was eventually helmed by Joseph Henabery, in his stead.

 Universal announced its intentions to recreate the Notre Dame cathedral and the surrounding streets to the exacting specifications of the period.
-Universal staff set about creating the "Gallery of Kings", thirty five statues, each 10 feet high with intended likeness of the originals.
+Universal staff set about creating the "Gallery of Kings", 35 statues, each 10 feet high with intended likeness of the originals.
 The construction of the sets was estimated to take six months to complete.
 The screenplay was completed by Edward T. Lowe, Jr. and Perley Poore Sheehan by the end of 1922.